 Then you need to find a leftover piece of vinyl flooring and cut it.
-You should be able to tap the photos to make them larger if needed.
+You should be able to tape the photos to make them larger if needed.

 Now drill some fairly large holes INSIDE the marked out hole so that you can insert tin snips (that is what I had on hand, but it would work easier with a jigsaw and metal black).

 Once you have cut out the hole (Don’t sweat this as it won’t show or very little of it will only during the winter.
 Just mash the edges down with a pliers if you are concerned about the sharpness).

 Set your screws into the plastic first – Trust me, it is easier having dropped a half dozen screws trying to put them in without starting them first.
 Now screw it into the downspout.

 Next, fold the long side of the vinyl flooring for insertion.
 Then, insert the vinyl into the hole and push to flatten again the sides.

 Note: You could just use a nail or a screw but I wanted something very easy to detach some winter and I wanted it to self-store.
 Fishing line is pretty much invisible and extremely weather resistant.
 I can pull the pins, not lose them for next year, pull the vinyl and shove it into the spout and lay it to the side until spring.

 Now put the spout back in place and insert the pins.
 If you have a wicked turn, you may need a screw.
 Try to put it where you can reach it without going on a ladder come winter.
-More useful information about rain barrel/tanks installation and accessories can be read here: www.rainwatertanksdirect.com.
+More useful information about rain barrel/tanks installation and accessories can be read here.